svodnik/JS-SF-9-homework/README.md

 Follow these directions closely to switch over to this repository.

 1. Fork this repository.
-2. Clone your fork to your ```~/code``` folder.
+2. Clone your fork to your `~/JSD` folder.
-3. Create a directory in the ```JS-SF-9-homework``` folder using your real name and github account name.
-Example: ```JS-SF-9-homework/Sasha-svodnik```.
-That will make it easier for us to remember everyone's github name. :)
+3. Create a directory in the `JS-SF-9-homework` folder using your first name, a dash, and your github account name (for instance, `Sasha-svodnik`.
+That will make it easier for me to remember everyone's github name. :)
-4. For each homework make sure to copy over the `Homework-x` directory to your named directory.
-Example for homework #2: `JS-SF-9-homework/Sasha-svodnik/Homework-2/hubot.js`
+4. For each homework assignment, make sure to copy over the `Homework-x` directory from your start files to your named homework directory.

 Example of how your local homework directory should be structured:

-    |-- code/
+    |-- JSD/
-        |-- JS-SF-9-resources/ (cloned from Github)
         |-- JS-SF-9-homework/ (cloned from Github)
             |-- firstName-githubUsername/
                 |-- Homework-1/